jswymer/mydoctest/articles/bank-how-transfer-bank-funds.md

 <properties
-                pageTitle="How to: Transfer Bank Funds| Project “Madeira”" description="How to: Transfer Bank Funds"
+                pageTitle="How to: Transfer Bank Funds| Financials"
+                description="How to: Transfer Bank Funds"
                 services="project-madeira"
                 documentationCenter=""